 Salon des Portraits

-The Salon des Portraits has direct access to the terrace.
+The Salon des Portraits directly accesses the terrace.

-It was named after the 8 portraits which adorn the upper walls:
+It was named after the 8 portraits that adorn the upper walls:

 Pope Pius IX, the Austrian Emperor Franz Joseph, King Victor Emmanuel of Italy, Star Nicolas I of Russia, Queen Victoria of England, King Frederick William of Prussia, Queen Isabella II of Spain and King William I of Wurttemberg.

 It was President Sarkozy's private study and boasts a contemporary desk created by the designers Chaix and Morel.